Uncertainty Estimation by Human Perception versus Neural Models: Related Work

 \section{Related Work}

 A significant body of work has explored methods to enhance calibration of NNs.
-Early methods leveraged Bayesian Neural Networks (BNNs)~\cite{BayesNN,BayesNN1,BayesNN2,BNN}, which place a prior distribution over the model weights and infer a posterior given the data\cite{epis_alea_unc}.
+Early methods leveraged Bayesian Neural Networks (BNNs)~\cite{BayesNN,BayesNN1,BayesNN2,BNN}, which place a prior distribution over the model weights and infer a posterior given the data~\cite{epis_alea_unc}.
 While theoretically sound, BNNs are computationally intensive and scale poorly to large models and datasets.
 To mitigate this, several approximate Bayesian methods have been proposed such as Monte Carlo (MC) Dropout~\cite{mcdropout1} and Variational Inference (VI)~\cite{Var_inf}.
-Among these, MC Dropout has become the most widely used technique for uncertainty estimation in NNs~\cite{euat,uncertainty_survey,mcdropout1}.
-It estimates uncertainty by applying multiple dropout masks and performing multiple stochastic forward passes, effectively simulating an ensemble of subnetworks.
-The resulting predictions are aggregated using statistical measures, such as predictive entropy (PE) or variance, to quantify the model’s uncertainty.
+Among these, MC Dropout, due to its higher efficiency, has become the most widely used technique for uncertainty estimation in NNs~\cite{euat,uncertainty_survey,mcdropout1}.
+This technique estimates uncertainty by applying multiple dropout masks and performing multiple stochastic forward passes, effectively simulating an ensemble of subnetworks.
+The resulting predictions are aggregated using statistical measures, such as PE or variance, to quantify the model’s uncertainty.

-In addition to uncertainty quantification, calibration has become a key property of NNs, as they are often overconfident, even when their predictions are incorrect~\cite{model_calibration}.
+In addition to uncertainty quantification, calibration has become a key property of NNs, as they are often overconfident when their predictions are incorrect~\cite{model_calibration}.
 To address this, a range of post-hoc calibration methods have been developed, including Platt Scaling~\cite{platt}, Isotonic Regression~\cite{isotonic_regression}, Temperature Scaling~\cite{model_calibration}, and Beta Calibration~\cite{beta_calib}, which adjust model confidence scores after training.
 These techniques are computationally efficient and easy to apply, but do not alter the underlying uncertainty estimates.
 Consequently, their effectiveness can vary significantly across architectures and datasets~\cite{cals}, and they tend to degrade under distributional shifts, reducing reliability in out-of-distribution (OOD) scenarios~\cite{calib_ood,model_calibration}.